jmasengeshomsft/azure-apim-management-multi-tenancy-monitoring/README.md

 ## Tenant RBAC Configuration

-There are two types of accesses needed for each tenant:
+There are three types of accesses needed for each tenant:

 -   **AAD tenant group**: To access Azure Monitor logs in Azure Portal.
 No individual user is given access to a tenant RG; they must be added to the group.
 -   **AAD Service Principal Accounts**: To access Azure Monitor logs programmatically with external systems.
 An example is Grafana.
 To query tenant logs programmatically, a tenant service account need: